Rhode Island United

 WELCOME, campaign leaders

-As a campaign leader, you've decided to help those in our communities who need it most.
+As a campaign leader, you have decided to help those in our communities who need it most.

 Eight steps to a successful united way campaign